MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-recording.md

 <a name="temp-storage"></a>
 ### Temporary storage when unable to upload to OneDrive for Business and SharePoint Online

-If a meeting recording isn't able to be uploaded to OneDrive for Business and SharePoint Online it will temporarily be available for download from Teams for 21 days before it is deleted.
-This is not something at this point that an admin can control or manage including the ability to delete it.
+If a meeting recording isn't able to be uploaded to OneDrive for Business and SharePoint Online, it will temporarily be available for download from Teams for 21 days before it is deleted.
+This is not something at this point that an admin can control or manage to include the ability to delete it.

 Meeting recordings may end up in this temporary storage for the following reasons: